Training

 In the medium and long-term the European Motorcycle Training Quality Label will increase the visibility of the best training programmes available, paving the way towards higher quality standards for training in Europe.

-ACEM expects to have at least one certified training centre per member state within few years, with the ultimate goal to increase the number of riders attending voluntary safety-oriented courses and thus improve riders’ safety performance in the European Union.
+Industry ultimate goal is to increase the number of riders attending voluntary safety-oriented courses and thus improve riders’ safety performance in the European Union.

 Motorcycle Safety Strategy